robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 rather than `react-native` would make it easier to maintain for currently OOT platforms (such as rn-windows and rn-mac) where the current `react-native` code cannot be re-used in 100% (needs further clarification).
 Right now we are biased towards mobile platforms only.

+### Non-goals

+This RFC does **not** aim to:

+ - Replace or deprecate proposal [Move iOS and Android Specific Code to Their Own Packages](https://github.com/react-native-community/discussions-and-proposals/pull/49)

 ## Detailed design